 This role offers meaningful, focused work where you will be well supported and able to see the impact of your work each week.
 You’ll help people navigate change with clarity, dignity, and respect.

-You will be part of a dedicated project team supporting people connected with LifeLinks through a mix of assessments and reassessments, outcome planning, and coordination activity, ensuring plans and supports reflect people’s current lives, needs, and aspirations.
+You will be part of a dedicated team supporting people connected with LifeLinks through a mix of reassessments, outcome planning, and coordination activity, ensuring plans and supports reflect people’s current lives, needs, and aspirations.

 The Role: